Relativistic Bose-Einstein condensation with disorder: Scalar field thermodynamics and disorder

-Next we consider the effects of a random noise source over the quantum matter field as in the random-temperature Landau-Ginzburg model, but generalized to the case of $\tau$-dependent noise.
-That is, we perform the replacement $m^2\rightarrow m^2(1+\nu)$, where $\nu =\nu(\tau,\x)$.
-The partition function given by Eq.~(\ref{50}) becomes replaced by
+Next we consider the coupling of a random noise source to the quantum matter field in a similar fashion to the random-temperature Landau-Ginzburg model, but generalized to a $\tau$-dependent noise.
+That is, we perform the replacement $m^2\rightarrow m^2(1+\nu)$, where $\nu =\nu(\tau,\x)$ is dimensionless.
+The partition function given in Eq.~(\ref{50}) becomes replaced by

 where